 God's will in His word.

-God's purposes, and if you make this your lifestyle, where will you be in 6 months time?
+purposes, and if you make this your lifestyle, where will you be in 6 months time?
 One thing is for sure.
-Six months from
+Six months from now,

-now, if you don't make the effort to change what you're saying about your life, you'll probably be in pretty much the same
+if you don't make the effort to change what you're saying about your life, you'll probably be in pretty much the same condition

-what you say and let those positive changes become your new lifestyle?
-What if you continually say and release your
+you say and let those positive changes become your new lifestyle?
+What if you continually say and release your expected

-expected outcome as the woman did in Mark 5?
-Do you believe God's Word enough to build up YOUR life and the lives of
+outcome as the woman did in Mark 5?
+Do you believe God's Word enough to build up YOUR life and the lives of those

 yourself on a track to become what you speak.
 You will create a productive environment and a powerfully effective future.